mzdaniel/sphinxserve/README.rst

 supporting websockets. pip automatically downloads sphinxserve and its python dependencies, compiles and builds wheel binary packages as needed and finally install sphinxserve.

+OSX system dependencies: Xcode.
+Verified to work on Yosemite.

 Windows system dependencies: Verified to work on Windows 7, python >=2.7,<3 and a web browser supporting websockets with just pip installing.